Skip to main content

 Use pipx install or uv tool install for tools that are essential for your development process.
 These options install the tool on to your system.
 This ensures that the tool is available if you have no Internet access, and that you keep the same version of the tool until you decide to upgrade it.

-For example, install pre-commit, rather than use a temporary copy.
+For example, if you use pre-commit you should install it, rather than use a temporary copy.
 The pre-commit tool automatically runs every time that we commit a change to version control, so we want it to be consistent and always available.
 To install pre-commit, run the appropriate command for pipx or uv:

 pipx install pre-commit